 In addressing the product adoption puzzle, the literature has focused primarily on demand-side barriers.
 In this paper, we attempt to address frictions on the supply side.
-In particular, we model the relationship between a producer or distributor and its vendors, where credit constraints and limited contract enforcement.
+We model the relationship between a producer or distributor and its vendors, where credit constraints and limited contract enforcement.
 We solve for the optimal self-enforcing arrangement and show that it can be implemented by providing vendors with an initial endowment of the good and the option to buy additional units at a fixed price is an optimal way in which to overcome these frictions.
-The arrangement is straightforward to implement and is optimal both for non-profit organizations with limited resources and for profit-maximizing firms.
+The arrangement is straightforward to implement and is optimal both for profit-maximizing firms and non-profit organizations with limited resources.
 We test the arrangement using a field experiment in rural Uganda.
 We find that the optimal arrangement increases sales by 3-4 times compared to a standard contract.
 However, the rate of sales growth was lower than predicted by the model.
 Surveys suggest that an unwillingness to extend credit to their customers and a lack of access to a reliable savings technology.
 We discuss several recent technological innovations that help to overcome both of these challenges.

 Keywords: Product Adoption Puzzle, Relational Contracting, Dynamic Incentives